Muise4/QPC/README.md

 # USE
 This is the code of USE.

-To train USE(QPC), simply execute the main.py script directly or
+To train USE, simply execute the main.py script directly or
 ```shell
 python3 src/main.py --config=USE --env-config=SSD with env_args.scenario_name=cleanup
 python3 src/main.py --config=USE --env-config=SSD with env_args.scenario_name=harvest